CellTrackingChallenge/py-ctcmetrics/README.md

 recursively evaluates all sequences in the directory.

 Per default, the code is executed using multiple processes with one process per available CPU core.
-Multiprocessing increases the execution time but also the memory consumption.
+Multiprocessing decreases the execution time but also increases the memory consumption.
 If you need to set the maximal number of processes, the number of processes can be specified with the argument
 ```--num-threads``` or ```-n```: